Skip to main content.

 Course Combination Policy

-Students in CIS on-site MS program must complete a minimum of 21 credits using CIS graduate courses (including MS Project) offered on campus.
-With appropriate prior approval (the approval process is specified in a separate document WWW Guide for CIS Graduate Students), the remaining credits (maximum of 9 credits) can be completed by the following:
+Students in the CIS on-site MS program must complete a minimum of 21 credits using CIS graduate courses (including MS Project) offered on campus.
+With appropriate prior approval, the remaining credits (maximum of 9 credits) can be completed by the following:

-Registration for courses Graduate students (except the 1st semester for new students) need to register courses for the next semester within the current registration period, the bill will arrive when the next semester begins.
-Any one who fails to do so may receive letter of disenrollment and needs to pay a certain amount of fee for readmission.
-MS project needs to be registered during the regular registration period too; project continuation can wait until the semester begins.
+Registration for courses: Graduate students (except the 1st semester for new students) must register for courses for the next semester within the current registration period; the bill will arrive when the next semester begins.
+Anyone who fails to do so may receive a letter of disenrollment and need to pay a certain fee for readmission.
+MS project must also be registered during the regular registration period; project continuation can wait until the semester begins.

-MS project continuation To get the first continuation of MS project, the student needs the approval of the faculty adviser and to submit a support letter to state the reason for continuation request.
-The second continuation is not allowed except in some extremely difficult situations such as accident or serious family matters (need documents of proof).
+MS project continuation: To get the first continuation of the MS project, the student needs the approval of the faculty adviser and must submit a support letter stating the reason for the continuation request.
+The second continuation is not allowed except in extremely difficult situations such as accidents or serious family matters (need documents of proof).
 In such exceptions, approvals from all levels are required.

-• Additional Degree Requirement All full-time students must pass the course CIS 599 graduate seminars for two semesters.
+Additional Degree Requirement: All full-time onsite students must pass the course CIS 599 graduate seminars for two semesters.
 In order to pass the course, at least 80% attendance rate is required.
 In addition, a one-page report, which describes at least two seminars attended, must be submitted by the end of each academic semester.

 Thesis/Project Presentation Schedule